aecsocket/aeronet/README.md

 - *peer*: The other side of who a session is talking to.
 - *packet*: Sequence of bytes transmitted between a session and a peer which has no guarantees on delivery, managed by the IO layer.
-  - It MAY be delayed, lost, or even duplicated.
+  - A packet may be delayed, lost, or even duplicated.
-  - A packet MUST NOT be corrupted, extended, or truncated - these MUST all be treated as if the packet was lost.
+  - A packet must not be corrupted, extended, or truncated.
-- *message*: Sequence of bytes sent down to, and received by, the transport layer, which may be converted into, and reassembled from, multiple packets.
+- *message*: Sequence of bytes sent to/from the transport layer, which may be split into and reassembled from packets.

 ## Layers

-This crate is fundamentally split into multiple layers.
-The core `aeronet` crate does not provide an implementation for any layer (apart from the session layer) - it just provides primitives to allow each layer to operate with the ones above and below it.
+This crate is fundamentally split into multiple layers:
 - [session layer](crate::session)
+  - Handles core dis/connection logic, shared among all IO implementations
   - Performs setup for the layers above
-  - Non-swappable - the bedrock of this crate
 - [IO layer](crate::io)
   - Establishes and maintains a connection to a peer
   - Detects connection and disconnection, and reports it to the session layer
   - Allows sending and receiving packets unreliably
-  - Example implementations: [`aeronet_channel`], [`aeronet_webtransport`]
+  - User-swappable - example implementations: [`aeronet_channel`], [`aeronet_webtransport`]
 - [transport layer](crate::transport)
   - Allows sending and receiving messages with acknowledgements and guarantees
   - Provides fragmentation, reliability, and ordering guarantees